Straight to content

 Challenging the Food and Agriculture Industry

-Through research and advocacy with partners and networks worldwide, SOMO is pushing for regulation that fosters equitable and sustainable agrifood systems worldwide and curbs corporate power.
+Through research and advocacy with partners and networks worldwide, SOMO pushes for regulation that curbs corporate power and fosters equitable and sustainable agrifood systems worldwide.

 Highlighted Publications